sonata-project/SonataAdminBundle/Resources/doc/getting_started/the_form_view.rst

 database.
 This means the form view just needs 3 fields: title, body and category.

-The title and body fields are simple text and textarea fields, you can add them straight away:
+The title and body fields are simple "text" and "textarea" fields, you can add them straight away:

 .. code-block:: php